Big Indian Farms: Refuge

 In 1896 a handful of Indians passed through Medford.
 Initially the Taylor County Star and News saw this as a good opportunity for photography, but more Indians came the next summer and the editors grumbled:

 Settlers in the Town of Cleveland report that about 100 Indians are camping on the South Fork of the Yellow where they are slaughtering deer and other game in large quantities.
 They are also putting up hay for their ponies for next winter and have signified their intention of remaining in that neighborhood.
 Clearly they do not belong to any Indian reservation.

 This first camp was near the present Chequamegon Waters Flowage.
 Perhaps because of disgruntled settlers, they soon moved to a more remote location, now called Big Indian Farms.

 They located the village on a high grassy meadow where a logging company may have previously grazed its livestock, in an area where settlers were scarce.
 Nearby were large marshes where they caught muskrats to eat.
 Deer and other game were probably plentiful in the surrounding cut-over.
 They pulled earth up into raised garden beds and planted corn, onions, beans, squash and potatoes.
 They gathered wild ginseng in the woods, and in spring they tapped sugar maples and made syrup.
+Some worked in nearby logging camps.
 Some lived in log cabins, others probably in more traditional structures.

 Most of the people at the Big Indian Farm clearing were Potawatomi, led by a respected elder named John Young (Nsowakwet).
 A half mile to the north a smaller group of Ojibwe lived under Paul Whitefish at a clearing called Little Indian Farm.

 Before 1896 these two leaders and many of the people had lived at a similar village called Indian Farms near Rozellville in Marathon County.
 Before that, Young and others may have lived at Skunk Hill between Marshfield and Wisconsin Rapids.
 These Potawatomi belonged to the Prairie Band, who were assigned to a reservation in Kansas on the Kaw River.
 Young was one of the spiritual leaders who introduced the Dream Dance in Kansas.

 This Dream Dance (also known as Drum Dance or Dream Religion) was started by a Dakota woman, but spread through various tribes.
 It represented a movement to revitalize Indian culture.
 Big Indian Farms had a dance ring on the crest of a hill overlooking the marshes, and the Dream Dance was almost certainly performed there, along with a Sugar Dance in spring and other dances.

 Smallpox struck the village in the winter of 1900-1901 and killed 60 to 80 people.
 This was part of a widespread outbreak, but the people at Indian Farms may have been particularly vulnerable.
 The Indian Agent in Kansas wrote in his report: